python/cpython/Doc/library/wave.rst

 .. function:: open(file, mode=None)

-   If *file* is a string or :term:`path-like object`, open the file by that name, otherwise treat it as a file-like object.  *mode* can be:
+   If *file* is a string or :term:`path-like object`, open the file by that name, otherwise treat it as a :term:`file object`.  *mode* can be:

    ``'rb'``
       Read only mode.